cartigli/vault/xsorted()/VI ML/IV Cost & Design/IV Objective Function.md

 Cross-Entropy loss calculation ex:
-Our model is tasked with identifying Horses, Cats, and Dogs from a series of images
-	the data set is labeled with the correct classifications so we can accurately calculate accuracy and therefore , Cost Horse = [ 1 , 0, 0 ]
+Our model is tasked with identifying Horses, Cats, and Dogs from a series of images -the data set is labeled with the correct classifications so we can accurately calculate accuracy and therefore , Cost Horse = [ 1 , 0, 0 ]
 Cat = [ 0 , 1, 0 ]
 Dog = [ 0 , 0, 1 ]